jack-the-coder/gocraft/README.md

 ## Run

-Suppose `$GOPATH/bin` is in your `PATH` env, use command below to run.
+Suppose `$GOPATH/bin` is in your `PATH`, use command below to run.

 `cd $GOPATH/src/github.com/icexin/gocraft && gocraft`

 ## How to play

-- W, S, A, D to move around.
+- WASD to move around.
-- TAB to toggle flying mode.
+- Tab to toggle flying mode.
-- SPACE to jump.
+- Space to jump.
 - Left and right click to add/remove block.
-- E,R to cycle through the blocks.
+- E and R to cycle through the blocks.

 ## Multiplayer